“I just strangled it soon after it was born,” she says.

 Yet, for pro-choice feminists like Senior, women’s rights are inextricably linked to abortion.
 Senior asserts that her freedom to end her pregnancy is more important than the human life that is ended with it.
 “The single biggest factor in women’s liberation,” she says, “was our newly found ability to impose our will on our biology.”
 Remove abortion, it is claimed, and all will be lost.
 She writes that for the cause of women’s liberation we “must be prepared to kill.”

-This is a sickening addendum to original feminist aims of fighting violence, discrimination, and injustice in all its forms.
+This is a sickening addendum to the original feminist aims of fighting violence, discrimination, and injustice in all its forms.

 As women, we should have no part in “empowerment” that comes at another human being’s expense.
 This isn’t empowerment, but a power grab of the same kind that is used to oppress women in the rest of the world.
 With abortion, we are fighting discrimination against women with a deadlier and more violent form of discrimination against the unborn.

-Instead of killing unborn babies to make the lives of women better here in the US, we should take the harder road of creating a culture and economic system that enables women to participate in meaningful work while still raising their own children.
+Instead of killing unborn babies to make the lives of women better here in the US, we should take the harder road of creating a culture and economic system that enables women to participate while still raising their own children.
 Abortion enables an anti-family, anti-pregnancy bias in our economy and culture like it enables the anti-girl bias in India.